LIS

 5. The provider will communicate medical assessments and diagnostic laboratory results to the individual and authorized representative, as appropriate.

-6. The provider will keep accessible to staff and contractors on duty the names, addresses, and phone numbers of the individual's medical and dental providers.
+6. The provider will keep accessible to staff and contractors on duty the names, addresses, and telephone numbers of the individual's medical and dental providers.

 B. The provider shall implement written policies to identify any individuals who are at risk for falls and develop and implement a fall prevention and management plan and program for each at risk individual.

-D. The provider shall implement written infection control measures including the use of universal precautions.
+C. The provider shall implement written infection control measures, including the use of universal precautions.

-E. The provider shall report outbreaks of infectious diseases to the Department of Health pursuant to § 32.1-37 of the Code of Virginia.
+D. The provider shall report outbreaks of infectious diseases to the Virginia Department of Health pursuant to § 32.1-37 of the Code of Virginia.

 Statutory Authority